Incorporating custom evaluation criteria for LLM outputs and calibrating TLM trustworthiness scores against human ratings

 for TLM.get_trustworthiness_score()

-should only specify what a correct answer should look like, the custom evaluation criteria should specify how to determine if the answer is good (more tips below).
+should only specify what a correct response should look like, the custom evaluation criteria should specify how to determine if the response is good (more tips below).

 After defining the additional evaluation criteria, running TLM’s get_trustworthiness_score()